amjadraza/langchain-streamlit-docker-template/README.md

 - Basic Skeleton App configured with `openai` API
 - A ChatBot using LangChain and Streamlit
-- Docker Support
+- Docker Support with Optimisation Cache etc
-- Deployment on Streamlit
+- Deployment on Streamlit Public Cloud
 - Deployment on Google Cloud App Engine
 - Deployment on Google Cloud using `Cloud Run`